 The experienced Workers' Compensation Department at James Scott Farrin has dealt with thousands of Workers' Compensation cases over the years.
-Three of our attorneys are Board Certified Specialists in Workers' Compensation law by the North Carolina State Bar.
+Several of our attorneys are Board Certified Specialists in Workers' Compensation law by the North Carolina State Bar.
 Two have worked at the North Carolina Industrial Commission, the legal body charged with administering and enforcing Workers' Compensation laws.
 Several of the attorneys in the Workers' Compensation Department formerly defended insurance companies in Workers' Compensation cases.
 Several have more than 10 years of experience and the Workers' Compensation Team has access to several staff members who are bilingual in English and Spanish.

 Click here to learn more about the Workers' Compensation process and how to file a claim.
 The Law Offices of James Scott Farrin — we're on your side.

 Please click on any of the following links to find out more about wage replacement and cash benefits: